 Project Background: Since the Stormwater Utility and Division were created in 2018, staff have developed and pursued a number of methods and means for community outreach and engagement.
 For example, staff created a Homeowners Manual and have shared it with residents via the website and with social media and virtual and in-person events.
 Staff have also collaborated with Chapel Hill for two annual Joint Stream Clean-ups.
 A variety of other specialized outreach materials and activities have been pursued such as "Tree Tags", a virtual stream buffer restoration presentation, and an event at the dog park.
-Staff have provided one-on-one and neighborhood scale technical assistance to residents on topics such as roof disconnects, erosion control, riparian restoration, tree plantings, land records access, federal, state, and local permitting and assistance and more.
+Staff have provided one-on-one and neighborhood scale technical assistance to residents on topics such as pollution prevention, roof disconnects, erosion control, riparian restoration, tree plantings, land records access, federal, state, and local permitting and assistance and more.
 Many online and print outreach materials have been created.

 Status: Ongoing.
 A significant recent event was the First Annual Orange County Creek Week, March 12th through the 19th.
 This is a partnership between Orange County, UNC-CH, Chapel Hill, Carrboro, Hillsborough, and OWASA, and also part of broader regional efforts.
+This event was co-founded by Carrboro and Chapel Hill Stormwater staff.
 Orange County has agreed to host a permanent website for the event that will contain links to resources, educational content, and a calendar for all partner events.
-Stormwater staff were present at Open Streets and plan to participate in Earth Day and Carrboro Day, and continue to work with the Town's Communications Director to create new content to feed into newsflashes and weekly newsletters.
+Stormwater staff were present at Open Streets, Earth Day and Carrboro Day, and continue to work with the Town's Communications Director to create new content to feed into newsflashes and weekly newsletters.
+Another focus in April/May was on publicizing and continuing to populate a new contractor directory.
+(Listing in the directory does not require prequalification nor represent an endorsement of the company or its services.)
 New stormwater content is being created as part of the town wide website revamp to make pages more streamlined, easier to navigate, accessible, and more informative.
 Staff have also been working on a trash cart sticker to provide information on whom to contact with different Public Works related questions.
 Staff plan to continue to ramp up work with neighborhoods and the school system.